 Where to eat

 The town of Hampi is becoming a major tourist attraction lately.
-Hence, a lot of restaurants have been set up surrounding the world famous ruins.
-The cuisine offered by these restaurants vary from simple south Indian to exotic cuisines like Italian and Portuguese.
+Hence, a lot of restaurants have been set up surrounding the world-famous ruins.
+The cuisine offered by these restaurants varies from simple south Indian to exotic cuisines like Italian and Portuguese.
 Some of the most popular restaurants are Mango Tree, Laughing Buddha, New Shanthi, Ravi’s Rose and Sagar Hotel.